 OAKLEY (KPIX) — During the Great Recession of 2009, the East Contra Costa County Fire Protection District began closing fire stations…from nine down to only three.
 And that’s where it still stands.
 Now the district’s board is considering voting themselves out of existence to change that.

 From the time a call goes out, firefighters get ready to roll in about a minute and a half.
 The rest of the response time is driving to the incident.READ MORE: 'Why Would Something Like This Happen To Me?'
 94-Year-Old Anh 'Peng' Taylor Recovering After Shocking SF Stabbing Attack

-East Contra Costa Fire only has three stations to serve 250 square miles with more than a quarter million residents.
-Now, the fire district board has begun looking into the possibility of dissolving itself to consolidate their existing resources into the county’s larger Con Fire district. here are more questions than answers about what that proposal might do.
+East Contra Costa Fire only has three stations to serve 250 square miles and more than a quarter of a million residents.
+So now, the fire district board has begun looking into the possibility of dissolving itself and consolidating their existing resources into the county’s larger ConFire district.
+And right now there are more questions than answers about what that proposal might do.